 '''

 {

 "operation": "init",

 "exchange": "exchange_value",

 "payload": {

 "nea_name": "name_of_application",

 "nes_url": "https_url_to_nes",

 "token": "token",

 "log_path": "path",

+"bypass_nes_lookup": true/false,

-"url": "ws://agent_server:9120/socket/websocket",
+"url": "ws://agent_server:9120/socket/websocket"

 }

 }

 '''

 - name_of_application is the name that you assign to the NEA and is always required. - nes_url field is the URL for the NES website application.
 You require this parameter in the first init call.
-The format of the URL is https url to nes - token is an HTTP Bearer token that NES uses to authenticate the NEA user or computer.
+The format of the URL is https_url_to_nes

+- token is an HTTP Bearer token that NES uses to authenticate the NEA user or computer.
 This parameter is optional.
 If you will use this parameter, you must specify it in the first init call.
-Obtain the token as described in the Appendix.

-- path is the log file path on the development machine.
-If you do not specify the path property, the NEA uses the default log path, which is your current working directory. - url is required when you are using a centralized Nymi Agent, and agent_server specifies the hostname of the machine that runs the Nymi Agent service.
+Obtain the token as described in the Appendix. - path is the log file path on the development machine.
+If you do not specify the path property, the NEA uses the default log path, which is your current working directory. - bypass_nes_lookup determines if NAPI contacts NES to retrieve the device ID of the Nymi Bandwhen a user performs an NFC tap.
+Set this value to true only when you have an alternative method to retrieve the Nymi Band device ID. - url is required when you are using a centralized Nymi Agent, and agent_server specifies the hostname of the machine that runs the Nymi Agent service.